memsql/SingleStoreNETConnector/docs/content/troubleshooting/load-data-local-infile.md

 malicious server or proxy could send a fake “local infile request” packet to the client and read any file that the client has permission to open.

-For more information, see [the MySQL documentation](https://dev.mysql.com/doc/refman/8.0/en/load-data-local-security.html).
+For more information, see [the SingleStore documentation](https://dev.mysql.com/doc/refman/8.0/en/load-data-local-security.html).

 ## How to Fix

 To allow `LOAD DATA LOCAL INFILE` to succeed, you must set `AllowLoadLocalInfile=true` in the client’s connection string.

-If you use `MySqlBulkLoader` and set `Local=true`, then everything should work by default.
+If you use `SingleStoreBulkLoader` and set `Local=true`, then everything should work by default.

 If you are manually creating a `LOAD DATA LOCAL INFILE` statement, you must be connected to a trusted server.
 This requires specifying `SslMode=VerifyCA` or `SslMode=VerifyFull` in the connection string.
-Alternatively, rewrite the code to use `MySqlBulkLoader`.
+Alternatively, rewrite the code to use `SingleStoreBulkLoader`.